KalpeshKadam-eaton/mcuboot/docs/imgtool.md

 The --cert argument can be used to provide the certificate file path.
 Specify the option 2 times to add intermediate and product certificates.
 Certificate need to be pass in sequence i.e 1st Intermediate and 2nd Product certificate.
-Root Certificate not required and should not be pass as argument.
+Root Certificate is not required to pass as argument.
+It should be part of bootloader as a trusted ca.
 Certificate TLV will hold the "X509" i.e 0x03 as tag value.